Daniel-KM/Omeka-S-module-DerivativeMedia/README.md

 Some formats used by this module requires server packages:
 - `ffmpeg` for audio and video
 - `ghostscript` with command `gs` for pdf
-- `pdftotext` from package poppler-utils for format pdf2xml
+- `pdftotext` and `pdfinfo` from package poppler-utils for format pdf2xml and text layer detection
+- `ocrmypdf` (optional) for adding an OCR text layer to built pdfs

 If you use them, they should be installed on the server and available in the path.